The Painful Evolution of Triathlon Saddles: From Torture Devices to Ergonomic Marvels

 • Performance losses as riders constantly shifted to relieve pain

-Doctors began noticing alarming trends among competitive cyclists, including increased reports of erectile dysfunction and soft tissue trauma.
+Doctors noticed alarming trends among competitive cyclists, including increased reports of erectile dysfunction and soft tissue trauma.
 Something had to change.

 The Medical Breakthrough That Changed Everything